danylayasmin/pokebits/docs/collect/brainstorm_martijn.md

 - A way for guests to test the API
 - A dashboard to review current data
 - Integration with either Front-End or Data-Engineer teams
+- Users can make requests to the api, which adds authentication
+- Front-End pages to support our application, making it an entire stand-alone